 Intraday indicators provide crucial information that helps traders make quick and informed decisions.
 They offer insights into:

-3. Momentum: Oscillators such as the Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD) gauge the strength and speed of price movements, signalling potential entry and exit points.
+3. Momentum: Oscillators such as RSI and MACD gauge the strength and speed of price movements, signalling potential entry and exit points.
+Momentum indicators are vital in identifying short-term opportunities.

-4. Volume Analysis: Indicators like volume and on-balance volume (OBV) track trading activity, confirm price trends, and identify potential reversals.
+4. Volume Analysis: Indicators like volume and On-Balance-Volume (OBV) track trading activity, confirm price trends, and identify potential reversals.
+High-volume trends often signify stronger price moves.

 Technical analysis tools are essential for intraday traders to analyse market conditions and make informed decisions.
 These tools help traders interpret price data, identify trends, and develop effective strategies.